minnetkhan/BookStore/README.md

 make an account.
 Registered users can buy books.

 ##Technologies used

-JAVA,
-Servlets,
-JSP,
-JSTL,
-JDBC.
+###Backend
+JAVA, Servlets, JSP, JSTL, JDBC and MySQL

+###Frontend
+HTML, CSS, JavaScript, Bootstrap and AJAX.